WillySong/utsc-cms-handbook/README.md

 # UTSC CMS Handbook

+## NOTE THIS IS OUT OF DATE DUE TO CHANGES TO POST AND CSCA48.
+CSCA48 IS NOW DONE IN C.

 This is a project made to help incoming first years to the CMS (Computer Science, Math, Statistics) program at the University of Toronto Scarborough campus.

 ## Contributing